Shamlan311/ZipUnlocker/README.md

 1. Download the files included in this repo
 2. Open `ZipUnlocker.bat`
-3. Use `PasswordList.txt` to find the correct password for the file
+3. Use `PasswordList.txt` to find the correct password of the file

 ---

 > ⚡ **Tip:** Start with small wordlists for testing before using large ones.

 ---